-- 6. As regards observation about members of audit committee it is clarified that the Board is of the view that members of existing Audit Committee have relevant experience.
-One member was Area Incharge of the National Investment Trust and has long experience of financial matters.
-Other two members are also graduate and experienced.
+- As regards observation about members of audit committee it is clarified that the Board is of the view that members of existing Audit Committee have relevant experience.
 Compliance with Regulations will be made as soon as possible. - 7.
-As for as non-compliance with financial reporting and corporate compliance requirements of the regulations is concerned, the Board of Directors is of the view that the company is trying it level best to follow the regulations.itors opinion regarding non-conforming with the accounting and reporting standards is concerned, The Board of Directors is of the view that the company follows the approved accounting standards as applicable in Pakistan and the annual financial statements do give a true and fair view of the state of company's affairs as at 30 June 2020.
+As for as non-compliance with financial reporting and corporate compliance requirements of the regulations is concerned, the Board of Directors is of the view that the company is trying it level best to follow the regulations. - 8.
+As for as non-compliance with regulation 7 is concerned, the Company will try to comply with the same shortly.